Quotennial/quotennial.github.io/_posts/2020-02-14-lyric-analysis.md

 ---

-# Ps and Qs: Textual Analysis of UK Rap Scene

 UK rap music prides itself on lyricism;  wordplay, topic, and multitiered rhyme schemes, and are components of a rap song just as important as the beat.
 There is much emphasis on **what** is being said; it could be an insult, reference to pop culture or a callback to someone in the rap-scene.
 This focus on the words is a big part of grime and the best lyrics can earn an artist a wheel-up (or 3).

 As a result, I thought it would be interesting to have a look at the words behind the UK Rap scene.
 This post won't contain any code snippets (happy to share if anyone is interested).
 First look at some descriptive statistics relating to the contribution of each artist to the scene, before doing some natural language processing.